junxit/us-congress-bills-110/bill.md

   >       - **(III)** issues a controlled substance prescription in this emergency context that is limited to a maximum of a 5-day supply which may not be extended or refilled; or
   >   - **(G)** is being conducted under any other circumstances that the Attorney General and the Secretary have jointly, by regulation, determined to be consistent with effective controls against diversion and otherwise consistent with the public health and safety.
   > - **(55)** The term refilling prescriptions for controlled substances in schedule III, IV, or V—
-  >   - **(A)** means the dispensing of a controlled substance in schedule III, IV, or V in accordance with refill instructions issued by a practitioner as part of a valid prescription that meets the requirements of subsection (b) or (c) of section 309, as appropriate; and
+  >   - **(A)** means the dispensing of a controlled substance in schedule III, IV, or V in accordance with refill instructions issued by a practitioner as part of a valid prescription that meets the requirements of subsections (b) and (c) of section 309, as appropriate; and
   >   - **(B)** does not include the issuance of a new prescription to an individual for a controlled substance that individual was previously prescribed.
-  > - **(56)** The term filling new prescriptions for controlled substances in schedule III, IV, or V means a prescription for an individual for a controlled substance in schedule III, IV, or V, if—
+  > - **(56)** The term filling new prescriptions for controlled substances in schedule III, IV, or V means filling a prescription for an individual for a controlled substance in schedule III, IV, or V, if—
-  >   - **(A)** the pharmacy dispensing that prescription has previously dispensed to the patient that same controlled substance other than by means of the Internet and pursuant to the valid prescription of a practitioner that meets the applicable requirements of sections 309(b) or (c) (in this paragraph referred to as the “original prescription”);
+  >   - **(A)** the pharmacy dispensing that prescription has previously dispensed to the patient a controlled substance other than by means of the Internet and pursuant to the valid prescription of a practitioner that meets the applicable requirements of subsections (b) and (c) of section 309 (in this paragraph referred to as the “original prescription”);
   >   - **(B)** the pharmacy contacts the practitioner who issued the original prescription at the request of that individual to determine whether the practitioner will authorize the issuance of a new prescription for that individual for the controlled substance described in subparagraph (A); and
   >   - **(C)** the practitioner, acting in the usual course of professional practice, determines there is a legitimate medical purpose for the issuance of the new prescription.